bluemountaincyber/building-detections-aws/workbook/docs/exercises/exercise4.md

                                        PRE AWSLogs/
             ```

-    4. Looks like just a single folder called `AWSLogs`.
+    4. Looks like just a single folder called `AWSLogs/`.
 Now see what is in that folder.

         ```bash
         aws s3 ls s3://$LOGBUCKET/AWSLogs/